 Before you can remove soot and smoke, you have to firstly understand what they are.
 Soot and smoke are far from simple substances and their composition will change depending on what has burned.

 What is Soot?

-Soot is the product of incomplete combustion, i.e. burning within a limited supply of oxygen.
-Soot is an extremely fine, black powdery substance usually made of amorphous (without defined shape) carbon.
-A product of the gas phase of combustion it forms particle agglomerates which coat and permeate surfaces.
-Its composition is determined by the reactants that entered the combustion reaction.
-Depending on the substances that have been burned, soot will contain chemicals, metals, soils, dust and acids.
+Soot is the product of incomplete combustion, ie. the burning within a limited supply of oxygen.
+And depending on the substances that have been burned, soot will contain a combination of chemicals, metals, soils, dust and acids.